TheOdinProject/curriculum/html_css/intermediate_css/selectors.md

 <span id="first-child-knowledge-check">[`:first-child`](https://css-tricks.com/almanac/selectors/f/first-child/)</span> and [`:last-child`](https://css-tricks.com/almanac/selectors/l/last-child/) will match elements that are the first or last sibling.

-Similarly [`:empty`](https://css-tricks.com/almanac/selectors/e/empty/) and [`:only-child`](https://css-tricks.com/almanac/selectors/o/only-child/) will match elements that have no children at all, or that don't have any siblings.
+Similarly [`:empty`](https://css-tricks.com/almanac/selectors/e/empty/) will match elements that have no children at all, and [`:only-child`](https://css-tricks.com/almanac/selectors/o/only-child/) will match elements that don't have any siblings.

 For a more dynamic approach we can use <span id="second-child-knowledge-check">[`:nth-child`](https://css-tricks.com/almanac/selectors/n/nth-child/).</span> This is a flexible pseudo-class with a few different uses.